PhHermann/LDJump/Example/Example.md

 The required R-command for the estimation of the recombination map with **LDJump** is the following:

+    require(LDJump)
     results = LDJump("/pathToSample/TSI_CH21_41187000_41290679.fa", alpha = 0.05, segLength = 1000, pathLDHat = "/pathToLDHat",
                 format = "fasta", refName = NULL, thth = 0.005)
+    plot(results)

+With the *plot*-Function of the package *stepR* one will obtain the estimated map with the estimated recombination rates plotted on the y-axis and the according segment number on the x-axis.